nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-30-tfs-2012-issue-tf30063-you-are-not-authorized-to-access-and-cant-trace-permissions/index.md

 resourceType: blog
 slug: tfs-2012-issue-tf30063-you-are-not-authorized-to-access-and-cant-trace-permissions
 aliases:
   - /blog/tfs-2012-issue-tf30063-you-are-not-authorized-to-access-and-cant-trace-permissions
 tags:
   - puzzles
   - tf30063
   - tfs
   - tfs2012
 categories:
   - problems-and-puzzles
-coverImage: metro-problem-icon-7-7.png
+preview: metro-problem-icon-7-7.png
 ---

 No matter what permissions you set or what permissions you have you get a “TF30063: You are not authorized to access /Services/v3.0/LocationService.asmx” in SharePoint 2010.